runicjs/runic/README.md

 - Minimal bundle size with zero dependencies beyond Immer
 - Efficient updates through granular change detection and selective re-rendering
 - Support for atomic multi-store updates to maintain data consistency
+- No Providers, no actions, no reducers, minimal boilerplate

 ## Roadmap